Mind, matter and being

 4. These electrical signals travel through your optic nerve to your brain, where they are processed into patterns of neural activity.
 What was once a signal about light is now interpreted by the brain as different aspects of the chair, such as its shape, colour, and position.

 At each step, you move further away from the actual chair, interacting only with processed data about it.
 By the time you “see” the chair, what you are truly experiencing is your brain’s construction based on signals, not the chair itself.
-Every sight, sound, or sensation follows this same process, leaving you with an internal representation of the world, never direct contact with it.
+Everything we perceive follows a similar process, leaving us with an internal representation of the world, never direct contact with it.

-Just as the brain constructs a mental image of the chair, it also constructs everything else we perceive.
-Take colour, for example.
-What you see as colours—red, blue, green—don’t exist as such in the physical world.
-Colours are perceptual phenomena that arise in your consciousness.
-Outside your mind, there are only light wave frequencies and electrochemical signals that correspond to the colours you perceive.
-But colours, as you experience them, exist only in your conscious mind.
+What we see as colours don’t exist as such in the physical world.
+Colours are perceptual phenomena that arise in consciousness.
+Outside the mind, there are only light wave frequencies and electrochemical signals that correspond to the colours we perceive.
+But colours, as we experience them, exist only in our conscious mind.
 Similarly, sounds do not exist in the physical world as we experience them.
-There are no melodies or noise “out there”, but air pressure waves and vibrations, which are then translated by our auditory system into the rich soundscapes you consciously experience.
+There are no melodies or noise “out there”, but air pressure waves and vibrations, which are then translated by our auditory system into the rich soundscapes we consciously experience.
 Our thoughts too, appear as conscious phenomena in the mind.
-On the physical level, thoughts are patterns of neural activity—complex interactions of electrical impulses and chemical signals across networks of neurons in the brain.
+On the physical level, thoughts are patterns of neural activity – complex interactions of electrical impulses and chemical signals across networks of neurons in the brain.
 While colours and sounds burst into our awareness with immediacy and vividness, the phenomena of thoughts might feel more subtle and elusive.
 Yet they are just as real and present within the fabric of consciousness.

-Each moment of your experience is a dynamic tapestry of qualia—constantly shifting and morphing as new sensations, thoughts, and feelings emerge.
+Each moment of your experience is a dynamic tapestry of qualia – constantly shifting and morphing as new sensations, thoughts, and feelings emerge.
 This is your primary world, your direct reality.
-It is not a world of physical objects or abstract concepts, but a world of pure experience, where everything you know, feel, and perceive is constructed and presented within the theatre of your mind.
-Whether you’re savouring the taste of coffee, feeling the warmth of sunlight on your skin, or simply aware of a complex idea forming in your mind, what you are truly experiencing are qualia—these immediate, raw sensations that are not just the core of your conscious life, but the very substance of experience itself—the most you ever truly have.
+It is not a world of physical objects, but a world of pure experience, where everything you know, feel, and perceive is constructed and presented within the theatre of your mind.
+Whether you’re savouring the taste of coffee, feeling the warmth of sunlight on your skin, or simply aware of an idea forming in your mind, what you are truly experiencing are qualia – these immediate, raw sensations that are not just the core of your conscious life, but the very substance of experience itself – the most you ever truly have.

 Who am I?